iotbzh/DEPRECATED_xds-docs/docs/part-2/3_xds-exec.md

 `XDS_CONFIG` environment variable to specify the config filename.

-So configuration is driven either by environment variables or by command line options or using a config file knowning that the following priority order is used:
+So configuration is driven either by environment variables or by command line options or using a config file knowing that the following priority order is used:

 1. use option value (for example use project ID set by `--id` option),
 1. else use variable `XDS_xxx` (for example `XDS_PROJECT_ID` variable) when a config file is specified with `--config|-c` option,